Each can run only one Streaming pipeline. Each Streaming pipeline requires a new installation.

 Prerequisites

 - Access to a cloud secrets service, which is a secure storage system for storing authentication and connection secrets.
-These secrets are used by the agent to authenticate itself with the source database and establish a secure connection for capturing the data changes.
+These secrets are used by the to authenticate itself with the source database and establish a secure connection for capturing the data changes.

-- Click Add agent.
+- Click Add runner.

 - Click Streaming.